 Oh, that’s big.

-No. Strategic planning is the cure of business uncertainty issue, for all business sizes.
+In fact, strategic planning is the cure for business uncertainty issue, for all business sizes.

 In other words, you have to know the best actions, or reactions, to future uncertain things that might happen.

 As I mentioned earlier in other posts.
 My business was my passion, I loved the idea of having a business and be my own boss.
 So I started a business with what I do best at that time, web development and hosting.

 I had no permanent team, no enough money and no plan.

 I was very young and my vision was very short sighted.
 So, I couldn’t succeed.